bennadel/Plupload-AngularJS/README.md

-# Using Plupload With AngularJS
+# Using Plupload To Upload Files In AngularJS

 by [Ben Nadel][bennadel] (on [Google+][googleplus])